-Candidate for a Transition to Retirement (TTR) Pension?
+A candidate for a Transition to Retirement (TRIP) Pension?

-Once you hit preservation age (now 57+ for most people) you can draw down a pension from your super even if you are still working.
+Once you hit preservation age you can draw down a pension from your super even if you are still working.
 Your funds are transferred into a super pension and you can withdraw between 4% and 10% of your pension account balance each financial year.
 There is no option to withdraw money as a lump sum.

 While most super funds offer a TTR option, don't presume that is the case and make appropriate inquiries.

 Redundancy or health risk - maintaining an "emergency fund"

 You will often hear advice to the effect that should aim to build up an emergency fund containing 2- 3 months worth of expenses, perhaps more if you or your spouse are self employed or your income is more volatile.
 Again, the right amount depends very much on your personal circumstances, including insurance cover for health issues, but we are going to suggest an emergency fund equivalent to 4-6 months worth of expenses in your 50's and prior to retirement.